 October 21, 2002: Estacada, Oregon.
 Possible Bigfoot burial grounds consisting of pits and stacks of heavy rocks were found at a high elevation in the Clackamas River Gorge.
 They could not be Indian burial grounds.
 Reported by the BFRO.

-From 1949-present, a 62 year period, 14 Bigfoot burials or possible Bigfoot graveyards have been seen.
-Therefore, Bigfoot burials or graveyards are seen every 4.4 years, about once every 4 1/2 years.
+From 1949-present, a 62 year period, possible 14 Bigfoot burials or Bigfoot graveyards have been seen.
+Therefore, possible Bigfoot burials or graveyards are seen every 4.4 years, about once every 4 1/2 years.

 Dead or Captured Bigfoots